shum-panda/Shium-WAD2023/README.md

 # WAD
-Repository to an Webapllication, that is made by the direction of an course from HTW-Berlin Shium Rahman
+Repository to a Webapllication, that is made by the direction of an course from HTW-Berlin
-579871
+#Shium Rahman, 579871